AbdiAreys/AbdiAreys/README.md

 Currently working on Vaultbuddy
-Localized and Educational Secret Manager
+A Localized and Educational,  Secret Manager